 Micro-level analyses with quantitative data

 Cross-national quantitative research shows that in many countries of Europe, second unions are more likely to start with cohabitation than marriage, even in countries with a low prevalence of cohabitation (Galezewska 2016).
 These findings provide evidence that cohabitation is indeed the preferred type of union for those who have already experienced marriage and are at risk of repartnering.
-Here, however, we are interested in whether the majority of cohabiting couples have previously divorced.
-By we can ascertain to what extent divorced individuals were the forerunners in the cohabitation boom.
+Here, however, we are interested in whether the majority of cohabiting couples have previously divorced relative to those who were never married.
+By examining the percentage of currently cohabiting women who were previously divorced, we can ascertain to what extent divorced individuals were the forerunners in the cohabitation boom.
+In line with our temporal ordering hypothesis, we expect that the divorced would make up a substantial share of cohabitors at the beginning of the period of observation, and this share would stay the same or decline over time as the never married group became more prevalent.

-show the percentage of never married women aged 20-49 among all those who are currently cohabiting in a given five-year time period for each country.
-The solid lines represent the never married; the dashed lines represent the previously married, and the dash-dot-dash lines represent the widowed women.
-The percentages for five-year time periods range backwards in time as far as the data will allow.
-We also show the percent of all women in a union who were cohabiting below the estimates to provide a sense of the magnitude of the behavior.
-In order to correspond to the macro-level results, we organized the figures according to the groups shown in Figures 1a-1c.

-Overall, the figures show that in any given time period, a relatively small percentage of cohabitors were previously married; most were never married.
+Table 1 shows the percentage of previously married women (i.e. divorced) aged 20-49 among all those who are currently cohabiting in a given five-year time period for each country.
+The table shows that in any given time period, a relatively small percentage of cohabitors were previously married; most were never married.
 In nearly every country, over 75% of those cohabiting were never married.
 For the most part, contrary to our hypothesis, cohabitation seems to have increased more among the never married than the divorced.
-Nonetheless, in Hungary, Russia, and Estonia over a third of women cohabiting ever experienced divorce in some of the periods of observation (Figure 3a).
-As discussed above, many former socialist countries had a relatively young age at first marriage and high levels of divorce, providing a larger group exposed to repartnering.
-These divorced women may have broken with strong marriage tradition and cohabited rather than married.
+Nonetheless, in Hungary, Russia, and Estonia over a third of women cohabiting ever experienced divorce in some of the periods of observation (Table 1).
+As discussed above, many former socialist countries had a relatively young age at first marriage and high levels of divorce, resulting in a larger group exposed to repartnering.
+These divorced women may have broken with strong marriage traditions and cohabited rather than married.
 Hence, post-marital cohabitation may have played a substantial role in the increase in cohabitation in these countries.

 Other countries may also have experienced a higher proportion of previously married women cohabiting when cohabitation was just starting to become widespread.
-The UK, for example, had a greater proportion of cohabitors who had divorced when cohabitation was just starting to increase (Figure 3a).
+The UK, for example, had a greater proportion of cohabitors who had divorced when cohabitation was just starting to increase (Table 1).
 In 1978-82, 25% of women cohabiting had previously divorced, suggesting that the initial increase in cohabitation may have been led by the newly divorced.
 Subsequently, the relative percent who had divorced declined, with those who had never married a much greater proportion of those currently cohabiting.
 This decline seems to have occurred in most other countries as well, or more commonly, the percent of the divorced relative to the never married stayed relatively stable, at around 15%.
 Partially this may be due to the age range analyzed; our analyses only capture women up to age 49, and cohabitation among the previously married may have initially increased more at older ages.
 Note also that we do not have early estimates for Norway, Sweden, and the Netherlands, when cohabitation was practiced by less than 15% of the population.
-In general, however, with the exception of the UK, Hungary, Russia, and Estonia, these figures suggest that the divorced were not the primary forerunners of cohabitation, although they may have played a small role in the increase as cohabitation began to diffuse.
+In general, however, with the exception of the UK, Hungary, Russia, and Estonia, these results suggest that the divorced were not the primary forerunners of cohabitation, although they may have played a small role in the increase as cohabitation began to diffuse.

 Conclusions